0xLuca/SubCommandManager/README.md

 }
 ```

-Example subcommand can be found at XXX.
+Example subcommand can be found at https://github.com/luca-gg/SubCommandManager/blob/master/TestSubCommand.java.